Winterizing Winterizing — Can I Cover Pool After Shocking? When It's Safe to Cover

 3. Test FC levels using a reliable test kit

-4. If FC is above 5 ppm, wait 2-4 hours and retest
+4. If FC is above the target range for your CYA level, wait 2-4 hours and retest

-5. Continue testing every 2 hours until FC drops to 5 ppm or below
+5. Continue testing every 2 hours until FC drops to the target range for your CYA level

 6. Once safe levels are reached, you can apply your cover